FIRE HAIRED STRANGER

 I never felt mothered, so I never felt motherless.
 We were two nervous systems forced into proximity for four years.
 Nothing more sacred than that.

-Then I realized something simple.
+Then one day I realized something simple.

 I was never like her, and I could never be.

-I was wired differently.
+My intensity was not collapse.
+My clarity was not volatility.
+The way I process emotion does not mean I do not feel.
 I had inherited my father’s discipline, his boundaries, his strength.
 Not her storms.

 She affected me.
 Of course she did.
 She sharpened my perception.
 She trained my vigilance.
 But she did not become my blueprint.

 But I do remember the quiet pleasure she found in small things.
-The way she would sit with a cigarette and a book, holding with her long - thin fingers like mine, completely absorbed in a story as if it steadied her.
+The way she would sit with a cigarette and a book, holding it with her long, thin fingers like mine, completely absorbed in a story as if it steadied her.
 Sometimes Etta James or Akiko Wada would play in the background, low and scratchy.
 She never sang the lyrics, only hummed along to the rhythm.
 And for a few minutes, the house felt almost gentle.
-I do not remember her tenderness.
-But I remember that stillness.

-I simply understand her.
+I understand her.

-And thank her anyways.
+And I thank her anyway.